-- (4) State the date on which you and/or each other owner sook ownership of the fleen - (5) Check the appropriate box that describes the mapner in which you said such other evanor nequired ownership of your firm.
+- (4) State the date on which you and/or each other owner work ownership of the firm. - (5) Check the appropriate box that describes the number in which you and each other owner nequired ownership of your firm.
 If you checked - "Other," explain in the space provided.

-(6) Check the appropriate bear that indicates whether your fam is "for profit."

-NOTE: If you checked "No " then you do NOT - qualify for the DBE program and therefore do not need to complete the rest of this application.
-The DBE program requires all participating firms he for profit enterprises - (7) Check the appropriate box that describes the legal form of ownership of your firm, as indicated in your firm's Articles of Incorporation or charter.
+(6) Check the appropriate bax that indicates whether your frant is "for profit."
+NOTE: If you checked "No" then you do NOT - quality for the DBE program and therefore do not need to complete the rest of this application.
+The DBE program requires all participating firms he for-profit enterprises - (7) Check the appropriate box that describes the legal form of ownership of your firm, as indicated in your firm's Articles of Incorporation or charter.
 If you checked "Other," briefly explain in the space provided.
-(8) Check the appropriate box that indicates whether - your firm has ever custed under different ownership, a different type of ownership, or a different name.
-If you checked "Yex," specify which and briefly explain the circumstances in the space provided. - (9) Indicate in the spaces provided how many employees your from has, specifying the number of employees who work on a full-time and part- - (10) Specify the total gross receipts of your flux for each of the past three years as declared in your firm's filed tax reterms

-C. Relationships with Other Businesses

-- (t) Check the appropriate box that indicates whether your firm is co-incated at any of its business locations, or whether your firm share: telephone namber(s), a post office box, my office space, a yard, wurehouse, other facilities, any equipment, or any office staff with nay other husiness, organization, or entity of any kind.
-It yes answered "Yes," then specify the name of the other firm(s) and benefity explain the name of the shared facilities of other items in the space scounted. - (2) Check the appropriate box that indicates whether \$1 present, or at any time so the past - (a) Your firm has been a subsidiary of any other ferm; - (b) Your furm enneitted of a partnership in which one or more of the partners are other fimos; - (c) Your firm has owned any percentage of any other firm; and - (d) Your firm has had any subsidiaries of its - (3) Check the appropriate box that indicates whether any other firm has ever had an ownership interest in your firm.
+(8) Check the appropriate box that indicates whether - your firm has over curved under different ownership, a different type of ownership, or a different name.
+If you checked "Yes," specify which and briefly explain the circumstances in the space provided. - (9) Indicate in the spaces provided how many employees your firm has, specifying the number of employees who work on a full-time and partlime basi - (10) Sneeify the toni grass receipts of your flats for each of the past three years as declared in your first's filed tax returns - C. Relationships with Other Businesse - (t) Check the appropriate box that indicates whether your firm is co-located at any of its business locations, or whether your firm shares telephone number(s), a post office box, any office space, a yard, whrehouse, other facilities, any equipment, or any office staff with nay other husiness, organization, or entity of any kind.
+It yes answered "Yes," then specify the same of the other firm(s) and beetly explain the name of the shared facilities of effect items in the space acos sted - (2) Check the appropriate how that indicates whether \$ present, or at any time ra the past (a) Your firm has been a subsidiary of any other - firm; (b) Your firm ennsitued of a partnership in - which one or more of the partners are other fimos; - (c) Your firm has owned any percentage of any other firm: and (d) Your firm has had any subsidiaries of its - OWb.
+(3) Check the appropriate box that indicates whether - any other firm has ever had an ownership interest in your firm.

-- (4) If you answered "Yes" to any of the questions in (2)(a)-(d) or (3), identify the name, nidress and type of business for each.
-Immediate Family Member Businesses
+(4) If you answered "Yes" to any of the questions in (2)(a)-(d) or (3), identify the name, address and type of business for each.
+Immediate Family Member Businesses n.